webdevhayes/laravel-hls/README.md

 **For NVIDIA GPUs:**
 - **"GPU acceleration is enabled but NVIDIA GPU with NVENC support is not available"**: Ensure you have NVIDIA drivers installed and FFmpeg compiled with NVENC support
 - **"GPU check failed: Insufficient free memory"**: Increase `gpu_min_memory_mb` or close other GPU-intensive applications

+**For Intel GPUs:**
+- **"GPU acceleration is enabled but Intel GPU with VAAPI support is not available"**: Ensure you have Mesa drivers installed and FFmpeg compiled with VAAPI support
+- **"VAAPI device not found"**: Check if `/dev/dri/renderD*` devices exist and have proper permissions
+- **"Hardware acceleration not available"**: Enable hardware acceleration in BIOS/UEFI settings

 ## Event System